google/mug/README.md

 }
 ```

 In reality though, most remote services are expensive and hence could benefit from batching.
-Can you batch the ones needing remote conversion and convert them together?
+Can you batch the ones needing remote conversion and convert them in one remote call?

 Perhaps this?